ZenithVal/OSCLeash/README.md

 # Credits

 - @ALeonic created Version 2 Rewrite
-- @FrostbyteVR babied me through 90% of the process of making the python script.
+- @FrostbyteVR babied me through 90% of the process of making v1
-- @I5UCC I stared at the code of his ThumbParamsOSC for a long time to learn a bit.
-Some lines are a carbon copy.
+- @I5UCC I stared at the code of their ThumbParamsOSC tool for a long time.
 - Someone else did this but it was a closed source executable.